Jeff Maehl

-Jeffrey David "Jeff" Maehl (born March 16, 1989) is a former American football wide receiver.
-He was signed by the Houston Texans as an undrafted free agent in 2011.
-He played college football at Oregon.
+Jeffrey David Maehl (born March 16, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Oregon Ducks and was signed by the Houston Texans as an undrafted free agent in 2011.
+He also played for the Philadelphia Eagles.

-In addition to his run with the Texans, Maehl played for the Philadelphia Eagles.

-High school career
+Early life

-Maehl played for the Paradise High School Bobcats in Paradise California, where he was given the opportunity to display his skills on the field.
-He wore the #15 jersey in green and gold.
+Maehl played for the Paradise High School Bobcats in Paradise, California, where he wore the #15 jersey.
 He played in the 2007 Lions Club District 4C-1 All-Star Game along with former rival at Pleasant Valley High School quarterback Jordan Rodgers.

 College career

-He played college football with the University of Oregon Ducks.
+Maehl played college football with the University of Oregon Ducks.
 As a senior in 2010, Maehl caught 77 passes for 1,076 yards while helping Oregon to the 2011 BCS National Championship Game.
 In that game, quarterback Darron Thomas and Maehl combined to set the record for the longest pass play from scrimmage in a championship game: 81 yards.
-Prior to the 2011 NFL Draft, Maehl was predicted to be a late-round draft pick by draft analyst Mel Kiper Jr.
+Prior to the 2011 NFL draft, Maehl was predicted to be a late-round draft pick by draft analyst Mel Kiper Jr.